PRNicovich/cheesoSPIM/README.md

 - Protocol

 	Balsa wood sheets 3/32" (~2 mm) thick (4" wide x 36" long) were purchased from the typical display rack at a local art supply store.
 Pieces ~1 cm x 2 cm were cut from this stock.
-The pieces were cleared in a 1% sodium chlorite solution in 10% acetic acid at 80 deg C overnight.
+The pieces were cleared in a 1% sodium chlorite solution in 10% vinegar at 80 deg C overnight.
 This bleached the wood from natural to white in color.
 Bleached pieces were dehydrated and delipidated in 40% ethanol, 99% isopropanol, and acetone for 1-24 hrs each step.
 These pieces were carried through attempts at index matching with glycerol (wrong index), [tung oil](https://github.com/PRNicovich/cheesoSPIM/blob/main/output/tungOil.jpg) (fluorescent), and anisole (close but sub-optimal).
 Benzyl alcohol produced pieces the most optically clear of any the fluids tested after a couple hours of immersion in this fluid.
 All pieces were immersed in benzyl alcohol to clear and imaged in this fluid.
 Specimens were mounted using UV-activated adhesive (EDSRDXS UV bonding glue) directly to the shaft of the theta motor.

 - Remarks